 No and yes.
 You have heard us mention NAP (Name, address, and phone number) data in the past.
 If you are looking at local search, yes, social media will help your local business.
 Make sure your business information, NAP data, is accurate.

 Your posts are not indexed by search.
 However, when you share a link from your website on social media, it will help that link along in your SEO efforts.
 For the shared link to gain traction in your SEO efforts, a snippet of code on your website called “Open Graph” tags will need to be added.
 It is a little technical so get with your webmaster to add it, if this is your goal.

 We recently did a podcast covering Social Media and cover many of the topics here.

 Hear the podcast

 Who is your customer?

 Don’t go further until you have tackled this step.
-If you do not know whom you are talking to, you will not know how to talk to them, what is important to them, and what challenges they are having.
+If you do not know who you are talking to, you will not know how to talk to them, what is important to them, and what challenges they are having.

 Personas – create one for each type of customer you have.
-Here are a few resources to create your personas.
-Each resource is different depending on how deep you want to go.

 What are the goals you have for your business?
 Think strategic; how you can use social media to help drive those goals.